Stage 2 Draft / June 23, 2026

-The abstract operation HasPropertyWhichCouldRunUserCode takes arguments o (an Object) and propertyKey (a property key) and returns a Boolean.
-It walks the prototype chain of o looking for propertyKey, returning true if retrieving the property could run user code: that is, the property is a getter, or a Proxy is encountered on the chain.
+The abstract operation HasPropertyWhichCouldRunUserCode takes arguments o (an Object), propertyKey (a property key), and kind (any, set or get) and returns a Boolean.
+It walks the prototype chain of o looking for propertyKey, returning true if retrieving the property could run user code when performing the operation of kind: that is, the property is a getter, setter, or a Proxy is encountered on the chain.
 It performs the following steps when called:

 Note